 Fibrosarcoma.
 This type of soft-tissue sarcoma is also more common among adults, particularly during middle age.
 It most often begins in the thighbone.

-Paget’s sarcoma.
+Sarcoma of Paget’s disease of the bone.
 Paget’s disease of the bone generally occurs in older adults.
-It involves the overgrowth of bony tissue.
-If Paget’s disease develops into cancer, it is called Paget’s sarcoma, mostly osteosarcoma.
-However, this is uncommon.
+It involves the overgrowth of bony tissue and frequently affects the skull.
+If Paget’s disease develops into cancer, it is usually an osteosarcoma.
+However, this is an uncommon event.

 This section contains information about primary bone cancer, which is cancer that begins in the bone.
 However, it is much more common for bones to be the site of metastasis from other cancers, such as breast, lung, or prostate cancer.
 Cancer that started in another area of the body and has spread to the bone is called metastatic cancer, not bone cancer.
 For example, lung cancer that has spread to the bone is called metastatic lung cancer.